Costco: Product quality

 In July 2015, the US Consumer Product Safety Commission recalled the EKO Sensible Eco Living Trash Can that Costco was selling because the black plastic protective collar in the opening on the back of the trash can could be dislodged, exposing a sharp edge.
-Costco was fined US$3.85 million for failing to notify the commission about the defect, despite receiving 92 complaints about the trash can, including 60 complaints from those who sustained injuries.
+Costco was fined US$3.85 million for failing to notify the commission of the defect, despite receiving 92 complaints about the trash can, including 60 from people who sustained injuries.

 In 2017, Costco and Acushnet Holdings sued each other over their golf balls.
+In 2018, Costco and Acushnet reached a settlement out of court.

 In August 2017, a federal judge ordered a "deceptive" Costco to pay Tiffany & Co.
 US$19.4 million for misleading consumers into thinking they could buy legitimate Tiffany merchandise at warehouse club prices.
+The decision was vacated in the appeals court which noted that Tiffany did not prove that customers were actually misled, and the case was later settled out of court.

-In September 2020, CBS News reported that Costco had stopped selling Palmetto Cheese after the owner of the pimento cheese brand called Black Lives Matter a "terror organization."
-Costco posted a note to the item in their Myrtle Beach location indicating that the item will not be reordered, and over 120 Costco locations throughout the US will no longer be carrying the item.
+In September 2020, CBS News reported that Costco had stopped selling Palmetto Cheese after the owner of the pimento cheese brand called Black Lives Matter a "terror organization".
+Costco posted a note on the item at its Myrtle Beach location indicating it will not be reordered, and over 120 Costco locations across the US will no longer carry it.

-In 2023, the Kaohsiung Department of Health fined Costco numerous times for selling bags of mixed berries imported into Taiwan that tested positive for Hepatitis A. Costco was fined a total of NT12.5 million and was temporarily barred from selling mixed berries in the country.
+In 2023, the Kaohsiung Department of Health fined Costco numerous times for selling bags of mixed berries imported into Taiwan that tested positive for Hepatitis A. Costco was fined NT12.5 million and temporarily barred from selling mixed berries in the country.

 In July 2023, Costco Australia paid $33,000 in penalties for mislabeling the origin of lobster products.
 Lobsters imported from Canada were labeled as "Kirkland Signature PREVIOUSLY FROZEN WHOLE COOKED WA LOBSTER" and "Australian Lobster".
-In August 2023, the Environment Agency of Iceland fined Costco ISK 20 million for a diesel spill originating from a gas station in Garðabær, which contaminated the Hafnarfjörður sewage system.